 Bob Vila Radio: Gardening Greener

-Listen to BOB VILA ON GARDENING GREENER, or read text below:
+Listen to BOB VILA ON GREEN GARDENING, or read text below:

 Probably the best thing you can do for your garden is to add organic material to the soil with compost.
 Unlike chemical additives, nutrients in compost are available to plants as they need them, making it very difficult to use too much.